By the end of this section, you will be able to:

 This result—that momentum is conserved—has validity far beyond the preceding one-dimensional case.
 It can be similarly shown that total momentum is conserved for any isolated system, with any number of objects in it.
 In equation form, the conservation of momentum principle for an isolated system is written

 where is the total momentum (the sum of the momenta of the individual objects in the system) and is the total momentum some time later.
-(The total momentum can be shown to be the momentum of the center of mass of the system.)
+(Recall in Uniform Circular Motion and Gravitation you learned that the center of mass of a system of objects is the effective average location of the mass of the system.
+The total momentum can be shown to be the momentum of the center of mass of the system.)
 An isolated system is defined to be one for which the net external force is zero

 An isolated system is defined to be one for which the net external force is zero